peskybogle/YouShallNotParse/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A lightweight PHP code obfuscator designed to make project logic harder to reverse-engineer.
-**You Shall Not Parse** renames PHP functions, classes, variables & ~~file names~~, and updates any includes/requires accordingly.
+**You Shall Not Parse** renames PHP functions, classes, variables & file names, and updates any includes/requires accordingly.
 It should not alter anything outside PHP tags, so HTML, CSS, Javascript etc should be left alone.

 **You Shall Not Parse** is not designed to make your project harder to edit or copy, but to make understanding the logic far harder.

 ## ⚠️ Early Release Warning

-This is an early version of the software, built for a specific personal use case.
-You're welcome to use it, but it should be considered alpha quality at best.
-While the core functionality works in my specific scenario, it has only undergone light testing.
+This is an early version of the software, built for a specific use case.
+You're welcome to use it and improve it as you like, but it should be considered a very early prototype rarther than a finished tool.
+While all functionality works in the specific scenario it was designed for, it has only undergone light testing.
 Please:

 - Test thoroughly in a safe environment before using on production code
 - Always maintain backups of your source code
 - Verify the obfuscated output works as expected
 - Report any issues via GitHub

+## 🎯 Project Scope

+This tool was originally developed for a specific PHP project with a particular structure and requirements.
+While it successfully handles various include patterns and file organisations, you might need to adapt it for different project architectures or frameworks.
+The core obfuscation logic is solid for its designed use, but you may need to:

+- Adjust the configuration for your specific framework requirements
+- Extend the safety list for framework-specific functions
+- Modify the file handling logic for complex autoloaders
+- Test thoroughly with your specific project structure

+Think of it as a solid foundation that you can build upon, rather than a one-size-fits-all solution.

 ## 🚀 Features